 Paris to answer Joseph Wresinski‘s Call to Action:

-“On the 17 October 1987, defenders of human and civil rights from every continent gathered on this plaza.
+“On the 17th of October 1987, defenders of human and civil rights from every continent gathered on this plaza.

 They paid homage to the victims of hunger, ignorance and violence.

 They affirmed their conviction that human misery is not inevitable.

 They pledged their solidarity with all people who, throughout the world, strive to eradicate extreme poverty.”